dart-lang/sdk/README.md

 ## Usage

 The linter gives you feedback to help you catch potential errors and keep your code in line with the published [Dart Style Guide](https://www.dartlang.org/articles/style-guide/).
-Currently enforcable lint rules (or "lints") are catalogued [here][lints] and can be configured via an [analysis options file][options_file].
+Currently enforceable lint rules (or "lints") are catalogued [here][lints] and can be configured via an [analysis options file][options_file].
 The linter is run from within the `dartanalyzer` [command-line tool](https://github.com/dart-lang/sdk/tree/master/pkg/analyzer_cli#dartanalyzer) shipped with the Dart SDK.
 Assuming you have lints configured in an `analysis_options.yaml` file with these contents:

 ```
 linter: